-Following the conference, accepted papers will be invited to submit an article for the conference proceedings, to be published online in autumn 2023.
+Following the conference, authors of accepted and delivered presentations will be invited to submit an article for the conference proceedings, to be published online in autumn 2023.
 Further details will be available at a later date.

 Paper presentations should report on theoretical or empirical research, ideally linked to practical application, and should offer innovative perspectives on one of the conference strands.
 Paper presentations should be of a standard suitable for publication.
 Paper presentations will last for 20 minutes, which should include 5 minutes for Q&A.

 A panel sessions allows a group (max.
 5) of participants to present and debate issues relating to one of the conference strands.
 Presentation and discussion may report on theoretical or empirical research, ideally linked to a practical application; and debate within the panel may discuss the application, implications or conclusions of the presentations.
 Audience involvement is also welcome.
 Panel sessions will last for one hour.